We conduct fair transactions with suppliers and build stronger mutual trust with them as partners who can grow with us.

 Initiatives to Secure Human Resources

 In recent years, the construction industry has been confronted with the problem of a shortage of skilled workers.
 This is due to the aging workforce and a decline in younger recruits and retention rates.
 To solve this problem, we are working to develop skilled construction workers and secure human resources by promoting enrollment in social insurance, addressing problems with such as improving the stratified subcontracting structure, and other means.
-We also reference the unit labor costs specified by the Japanese government in determining contract amounts with subcontractors, and provides guidance that will facilitate payment of fair wages that include legal welfare expenses.
+In confornity with the Japan Federation of Construction Contractors' statement for respecting fair labor cost estimation, we reference the unit labor costs specified by the Japanese government in determining contract amounts with subcontractors and provide guidance that will facilitate payment of fair wages that include legal welfare expenses.

 Obayashi Rin-yu-kai Vocational School